On the Insertion Time of Cuckoo Hashing: The Insertion Algorithm and its Analysis

-Assume that we have already inserted~$m$ elements which have been allocated among the~$n$ positions of the hash table, using the random hash functions~$h_1,\ldots, h_k$.
-This translated into a random hypergraph setting means that a random (multi)hypergraph~$H_{n,m,k}^*$ on the vertex set $V_n:=\{1,\ldots, n\}$ has been created, where each of the~$m$ edges is an ordered~$k$-tuple of elements of~$V_n$ chosen with probability~$1/n^k$ with replacement.
-Each edge corresponds to the~$k$ choices of an item.
-Note that in this definition of~$H_{n,m,k}^*$ we actually interpret the word ``multi" in two ways: {\em (i)} an edge has size~$k$, but may contain a particular vertex several times, and {\em (ii)} the edge set of~$H_{n,m,k}^*$ may be a multiset, i.e.,\ a particular edge can occur multiple times.

-With slight abuse of terminology, we say that a multi-hypergraph~$H=H(V,E)$ is a~$k$-\emph{graph} if it is~$k$-bounded, that is, every hyperedge is a subset of~$V$ with at most~$k$ vertices.
+With slight abuse of terminology, we say that a multi-hypergraph~$H=H(V,E)$ with vertex set $V$ and edge set $E$ is a~$k$-\emph{graph} if it is~$k$-bounded, that is, every hyperedge is a subset of~$V$ with at most~$k$ vertices.
 Observe, that the random hypergraph~$H_{n,m,k}^*$ corresponds in a natural way to a~$k$-graph, by projecting each ordered~$k$-tuple of vertices that forms an edge in~$H_{n,m,k}^*$ to the set of vertices contained in this $k$-tuple.
 In what follows, we will be using the symbol~$H_{n,m,k}^*$ to denote both objects; each time the interpretation should be clear from the context.

+\paragraph{Notation} Let $H = H(V,E)$ be a multi-hypergraph.
+In the rest of the paper we will use the following notation.
+The \emph{density} of $H$ is the ratio $|E|/|V|$.
+Moreover, for any $V'\subseteq V$ we write~$H[V']$ for the subgraph of~$H$ \emph{induced by} $V'$, i.e., $H[V']$ has vertex set $V'$ and its edges are those edges in $E$ that contain vertices only from $V'$.
+We will also write $E_H(V')$ for the edge set of $H[V']$ and $e_H(V') = |E_H(V')|$.
+We will omit the subscript if the graph we refer to is clear from the context.
+Finally, slightly abusing notation, we will say that the density of $V'$ is $e_H(V')/|V'|$, again if the reference to $H$ is clear from the context.

-\subsection{Orientations and the~$h$-neighborhood of a Vertex}
+\subsection{Orientations and the~$o$-neighborhood of a Vertex}

-For a~$k$-graph~$H=H(V,E)$ with vertex set~$V$ and edge set~$E$ where~$|E| \leq |V|$ an \emph{injective} mapping~$h:E\rightarrow V$ of the set of edges into the set of vertices of~$H$ such that each edge is mapped to one of its vertices is called an \emph{orientation} of the edges.
-In the setting of cuckoo hashing, an orientation corresponds to an assignment of the items to the hash table.

-Assume that~$H=H(V,E)$ is a~$k$-graph with~$|E| \leq |V|$ and let~$h$ be an orientation of~$E$.
-For~$v \in V$ we define its \emph{first}~$h$-\emph{neighborhood} to be the set of vertices apart from~$v$ itself that belong to the edge which is oriented to~$v$.
-More generally, having defined the~$(t-1)$st~$h$-neighborhood, for~$t>1$, the~$t$th~$h$-neighborhood of~$v$ is the set of vertices which belong to the edges that are oriented to the vertices of the~$(t-1)$st~$h$-neighborhood of~$v$ and belong neither to it nor to any one of the previous neighborhoods.
-Also, we define the~$0$th~$h$-neighborhood of~$v$ to be~$v$ itself.
-Note that for any~$t\geq 1$, the~$t$th neighborhood may contain at most~$(k-1)^t$ vertices.
-Also, we denote by~$N_{h,t}(v)$ the number of vertices that are within~$h$-distance~$t$ from~$v$ and~$\N_{h,t}(v)$ the set of these vertices.
-Thus,